surflux-dev/surflux-sdk/README.md

 import { SurfluxDeepbookEventsClient, DeepbookStreamType, DeepbookEventType } from '@surflux/sdk';

-// Create client with ALL_UPDATES stream type const client = new SurfluxDeepbookEventsClient( 'your-api-key',
+// Create client with ALL_UPDATES stream type const client = new SurfluxDeepbookEventsClient({
+  streamKey: 'your-stream-key',
-  'SUI-USDC',
+  poolName: 'SUI-USDC',
-  DeepbookStreamType.ALL_UPDATES,
+  streamType: DeepbookStreamType.ALL_UPDATES,
-  'testnet'
+  network: 'testnet'
-);
+});

 // Connect to the stream (with optional filters) await client.connect({